When Is a Federal Estate Tax Return Required to Be Filed?

 - Taxable gifts under Section 2001(b) made by the decedent after December 31, 1976 if they exceed annual gift tax exclusion in the year they were made

 - The total specific exemption allowed under Section 2521 (which was in effect before its repeal by the Tax Reform Act of 1976 for gifts made by the decedent after September 8, 1976)

 - The value of the decedent’s gross estate—his assets before deducting for liabilities such as debts and taxes and subtracting the value of assets that pass to his spouse or charities

-A gross estate valued at more than $11.18 million as of 2018 must file Form 706 even if no federal estate tax will be owed after applicable deductions and tax credits have been applied.
+A gross estate valued at more than $11.4 million as of 2019 must file Form 706 even if no federal estate tax will be owed after applicable deductions and tax credits have been applied.

 A surviving spouse can elect to use her deceased spouse’s unused estate tax exemption by filing Form 706 for his estate regardless of whether the estate is subject to any estate tax.
 She would make the election on this tax form.

-When Are Form 706 and the Estate Tax Payment Due?
+When Is Form 706 Due?

 Form 706 must generally be filed and any tax due must be paid within nine months of the decedent's date of death.
 An automatic six-month extension of time to file is granted to estates that file IRS Form 4768, the Application for Extension of Time to File a Return and/or Pay U.S. Estate (and Generation-Skipping Transfer) Taxes.